 How to diminish the risk factors and reduce the risk of developing dementia.

-There are at least 400 different types of dementia, the most common of which are Alzheimer’s disease and vascular dementia.
-While some cases of dementia can occur in young people, dementia is most likely to develop in older people over 65 but can occur at a younger age.
-People with Down’s syndrome are more likely to develop dementia as they get older, particularly Alzheimer’s disease.
+There are over 400 different types of dementia.
+The most common types are Alzheimer’s disease and vascular dementia.
+Dementia is most likely to develop in older people over 65 but can occur at a younger age.
+People with Down syndrome are more likely to develop dementia as they get older, particularly Alzheimer’s disease.
 Most dementias are progressive and a person’s function's generally decline over time.

 Some of the most common types of dementia are: